Mean Field Games in Nudge Systems for Societal Networks: Introduction

 \subsection{Demand Response in Deregulated Markets}

 Demand Response is the term used to refer to the idea of customers being incentivized in some manner to change their normal electricity usage patterns in response to peaks in the wholesale price of electric power \cite{AlbSaa08}.
 Many methods of achieving demand response exist, including an extreme one of turning off power for short intervals to customers a few times a year if the price is very high.
-In any method of achieving demand response, customers expect a subsidy in return, often in terms of a reduced electricity bill.
+Customers expect a subsidy in return, often in terms of a reduced electricity bill.

-The idea is particularly relevant in deregulated electricity markets that exist in several US states, such as in Texas, wherein the firm that serves customer demand might have no infrastructure of its own, and merely buys on the wholesale market and sells to the home consumer.
-Customers have a choice between many different LSEs that they can obtain service from.
-For instance, many urban neighborhoods in Texas are served by $5-10$ LSEs and customers can periodically choose to sign contracts of $1$ to $36$ months with them \cite{power-to-choose}.